 Good morning everyone, and welcome to NF Learning Lab, where the invitation to each of us, is always to access our innate wisdom as a unique, self-valuing, and deeply feeling woman, and to share our emerging self-awareness in a safe, sensitive community.

-Last week we began exploring one of our signature themes in Sparkle School; Perfect Practice.
+Last week we began exploring one of our signature themes in NF Learning Lab; Perfect Practice.
 That’s the idea of building a set of life habits that we create ourselves, based on our individual needs and preferences.
 Perfect Practice sets aside hard and fast rules about what each of us should ‘do’ in life, or who we ‘should’ be.
 It’s based on the idea that each of us knows, deep within ourselves, exactly which choices and actions we need in order to become most fully expressed and fulfilled.
 Again … we say it is a PERFECT Practice, only when it fits like a custom-made glove.

 During the past year, we have gained a lot of new information about what it truly means to be part of a small, highly sensitive minority of iNtuitive-Feeling personality types.
 All four iNtuitive-Feeling types … INFJ, INFP, ENFJ, and ENFP comprise only about 8% of the population, and this is much more significant for iNtuitive-Feelers, than it is for any of the other type categories.
 In coming weeks, we will share what we have learned about why that is so, but today, we take a look at some of the ways in which iNtuitive and Sensing types differ when it comes to taking in information.